 The Remuneration Committee assists the Board in determining its responsibilities in relation to remuneration, including making recommendations to the Board on the Group’s policy on executive remuneration, including setting the over-arching principles, parameters and governance framework of the Group’s remuneration policy and determining the individual remuneration and benefits package of each of the Executive Directors and the Group secretary.
 The Remuneration Committee also ensures compliance with the UK Corporate Governance Code in relation to remuneration wherever possible.

-The Remuneration Committee is chaired by Martin Lea, and its other members are Richard Last, Henrietta Marsh and Alan Gibbins.
+The Remuneration Committee is chaired by Henrietta Marsh, and its other members are Richard Last, Martin Lea and Alan Gibbins.
 The Remuneration Committee meets not less than twice a year.

 The Risk Committee

 The Risk Committee assists the Board in its duty to carry out a robust assessment of the principal non-financial risks facing the Company (financial risk is considered by the Audit Committee).
 Its main function is to review the risk register prepared and maintained by management and to re-confirm that the principal risks have been identified and (where appropriate) mitigated.
 The Committee has identified various ongoing risk areas including– Operational, Suppliers, Market Landscape, Legal and Regulatory, Key Personnel and Climate Change.
 In addition, the Committee has considered the risk that Brexit poses to the Company.
 The purpose of the Committee is to manage rather than eliminate risk and therefore it cannot provide absolute assurance against any one risk.
 The role of the Committee is to review reports from management to consider whether significant risks are identified, evaluated, managed and controlled and whether any significant weaknesses are promptly remedied.
 It will also require more extensive monitoring by management where appropriate.